 - Surgery.
 If your doctor determines that an overactive parathyroid gland (hyperparathyroidism) is contributing to the abnormal calcium metabolism by producing too much PTH, surgery to remove all or part of the parathyroid glands may be recommended.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-At Mayo Clinic in Arizona, a team of specialists in dermatology, nephrology and other areas treats adults who have calciphylaxis.
+At Mayo Clinic's campus in Arizona, a team of specialists in dermatology, nephrology and hypertension, and other areas treats adults who have calciphylaxis.

 For appointments or more information, call the Central Appointment Office at 800-446-2279 (toll-free) 8 a.m. to 5 p.m.
 Mountain Standard Time, Monday through Friday or complete an online appointment request form.